 Generally, meetings cannot be closed to the public during the taking of a vote.
 However, voting in a closed meeting is permitted if the closed meeting is otherwise authorized and the vote is for a procedural matter or for giving directions or instructions to officers, employees, agents of the municipality, or persons under contract.
-Informal voting on substantive issues through a "straw" poll or "show of hands" is not permissible.
+Informal voting on issues through a "straw poll," "show of hands" or "secret ballot" is not permissible.

-Does the "sunshine law" entitle members of the public to participate in a meeting?
+Does the "Sunshine Law" entitle members of the public to participate in a meeting?